 Unit DNI: Application of health and safety management in the workplace

 Units A, B and C are each assessed by one three-hour written examination.
 All questions are compulsory.
 Unit DNI is assessed by a written assignment of approximately 8,000 words, designed to test knowledge across the syllabus by assessing application of health and safety theory and practice (Unit DNI).

 Students may choose to take individual units in any order over a five year period and will be awarded a unit certificate for each unit passed.

-Block Release (Full Time) course – Total course is 7 x 1 week blocks, plus 6 days exam & revision.
+Block Release (Full Time) course – Total course is 7 x 1 week blocks, plus 3 days for the examinations.

 The Block Release (Full Time) course duration can vary from 12 months to 60 months, depending on when you choose to study each core unit.
 The average course duration is about 18 months.

 E-Learning course – 243 hours e-learning, 225 hours self-study, plus 2 days exam & revision per core unit.